Tesla charging cost magnified as Texas electricity auction system fuels price spike

 ERCOT did not respond to FOX Business’ request for comment.

-Angwin notes regional transmission operators aren’t deliberately letting prices get out of control, but they are “happy when it happens.”
+Angwin notes power plants aren’t deliberately letting prices get out of control, but they are “happy when it happens.”

 READ MORE ON FOX BUSINESS BY CLICKING HERE